HafenCity

 • International Maritime Museum

-• Automobile Museum PROTOTYP
+• Auto Museum PROTOTYP

-• Dialoghaus Hamburg (Dialogue in the Dark, Dialogue with Time)
+• Dialoghaus Hamburg (dialogue in the dark, dialogue with time)

-• HafenCity InfoCenter in the Kesselhaus
+• HafenCity InfoCentre in the Kesselhaus

 • Miniatur Wunderland